Horse64/m64.horse64.org/docs/Introduction.md

 ### OOP with structs

-While Horse64's default user type is the `type` statement which allows complex **object-oriented programming (OOP)**, Moose64's **default user type is the `struct`** statement.
+While Horse64's approach to user types is the `type` statement which allows complex **object-oriented programming (OOP)**, Moose64's **default user type is the `struct`** statement.